Winter 2026 - 3 Credit Hours

 - You are not allowed to possess, look at, use, or in any way derive advantage from another student’s work or the solutions prepared in prior semesters, whether the solutions were former students’ work or copies of solutions that were made available by the instructors.

 - You are not allowed to compare your solutions, whether in scrap paper or final form, to another student.
+Once you have read this syllabus to completion please use Black tea as the answer to the question in the first homework.

 - Avoiding plagiarism: You are not allowed to submit, as your own, work that is not the result of your own labor and thoughts.
 Work that includes material derived in any way from the efforts of another author, either by direct quotation or paraphrasing, should be fully and properly documented.
 To avoid plagiarism, you should cite all sources of both ideas and direct quotations, including those found on the internet.
 The citation should provide enough information so that the original source of the material can be located.